Brauer pairs for splendid Rickard equivalences: Trivial source rings, -permutation equivalences, and splendid Rickard equivalences

 Throughout this section we assume that $G$ and $H$ are finite groups and that $(K, \calO, k)$ is a $p$-modular system large enough for $G$ and $H$.
 We denote by $R$ either $\calO$ or $k$.
 Let $e$ be a central idempotent of $RG$ and let $f$ be a central idempotent of $RH$.

-\begin{definition} \begin{enumerate} \item We denote by $T(RGe)$ the \textit{trivial source ring}, which is the Grothendieck group of the category ${}_{RGe}\textbf{triv}$ with respect to direct sums.
-The group $T(RGe)$ is free as an abelian group with standard basis given by the elements $[M]$, where $M$ runs through a set of representatives of isomorphism classes of trivial source $RG$-modules.
-It forms a commutative ring under multiplication induced by $\otimes_R$, denoted $\cdot_R$.
+\begin{definition} \begin{enumerate} \item We denote by $T(RGe)$ the \textit{trivial source group} for $RGe$, the Grothendieck group of the category ${}_{RGe}\textbf{triv}$ with respect to direct sums.
+The group $T(RGe)$ is free as an abelian group with standard basis given by the elements $[M]$, where $M$ runs through a set of representatives of isomorphism classes of trivial source $RGe$-modules.
+If $e = 1$, then $T(RG)$ forms a commutative ring under multiplication induced by $\otimes_R$, denoted $\cdot_R$; we call $T(RG)$ the \textit{trivial source ring}.
 We always view $T(RGe)$ as a subgroup of $T(RG)$ in the natural way.
 Moreover, multiplying a $p$-permutation $RG$-module by $e$ induces a projection $T(RG)\to T(RGe)$.
 In this way, if $b_1, \dots, b_k$ are the blocks of $RG$, then we have a direct sum decomposition of abelian groups $T(RG) = T(RGb_1) \oplus \cdots \oplus T(RGb_k)$.

 Taking duals induces a self-inverse group isomorphism $T(RG)\to T(RG)$.
 We write $O(T(RG))$ for the \textit{orthogonal unit group} of the trivial source ring, that is, the subgroup of $T(RG)^\times$ consisting of all virtual $p$-permutation modules $\gamma$ whose inverse is its dual, i.e. $\gamma \cdot_R \gamma^* = [R] = \gamma^* \cdot_R \gamma$.
 This notion does not extend to idempotents because if $\gamma \in O(T(RGe))$, then $\gamma^* \in O(T(RGe^*))$, where $(-)^*$ is the map induced by the involution $g\mapsto g\inv$.